khalilou88/semantic-components/libs/heroicons/README.md

 npm install @semantic-components/heroicons
 ```

-Now each icon can be imported individually as a Angular component:
+Now each icon can be imported individually as an Angular component:

 ```js
 import { ChangeDetectionStrategy, Component, ViewEncapsulation } from '@angular/core';